ntpon/backend-nodejs-capstone/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
 about: Template for creating user stories
-title: 'User Story: [Title]'
+title: "User Story: [Title]"
-labels: 'new'
+labels: "new"
-assignees: ''
+assignees: ""
 ---

 **As a** [role]